hoangduytran/blender-manual/manual/render/shader_nodes/textures/gabor.rst

 number of bands, so consider increasing the scale first since high frequency noise can suffer from low contrast and limited interleaving of bands.

-.. list-table:: Different outputs with differenet parameters.
+.. list-table:: Different outputs with different parameters.

    * - .. figure:: /images/render_shader-nodes_textures_gabor_example-value.jpg
           :width: 320px